Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/hot-pink-one-collapse-entry.md

 By Day 7, Tam and others held a **gender reveal party** for the unborn child.
 Still bitter, Tam tried to keep it together, until Pinky asked her to be the child’s **godfather**.
 That was the [last straw.](https://www.youtube.com/live/CUh9eciJil4?t=7701)

-> “You sick… you sicken me.
-You sick woman.”
+> You sick… you sicken me.
+You sick woman.
+> Back off, you monster!...Can you believe the audacity of that woman.

 Tam finally snapped.
 Tired of being treated like a “hobby,” she cut ties with the Hot Pink One completely.
 In a bitter act of revenge, she turned her attention toward **Ina**, attempting to steal her away.